elben/elben.github.io-jekyll/_drafts/transducers.markdown

 ; ⇒ [5 17 37 65]
 ```

-Being able to compose transducers is an important pillar for transducers.
-We see that it's quite simple to do, and that what powers composition underneath the hood are ordinary functions.
+Being able to compose transducers is an important attribute of transducers.
+We see that it's quite simple to do, and that ordinary functions power all of it.

 ## Transducers in core.async